Ciqu station

 Ciqu Station (次渠站 (Cìqú Zhàn, tz'u⁴ch'ü² chan⁴)) is an interchange station on the Yizhuang line and Line 17 of the Beijing Subway.
 It opened on December 30, 2010, together with the other stations on the Yizhuang line.
 The station was the terminus of the Yizhuang line until December 30, 2018.
 Line 17 opened on December 31, 2021.

-Station Layout
+Features

 Both Yizhuang line and line 17 stations have underground island platforms.

-Exits

 There are 5 exits, lettered A, B, D, F and H. Exit A is accessible via an elevator.